Shopify/quilt/packages/react-performance/README.md

 #### PerformanceMark

-A componenr which takes both `id` and `stage` props and uses them to generate a tag for a call to `window.performance.mark` when it is mounted.
+A component which takes both `id` and `stage` props and uses them to generate a tag for a call to `window.performance.mark` when it is mounted.
 This can be used to mark specialized moments in your applications startup, or a specific interaction.

 ```tsx
 import React from 'react';